-Eligible applicants are limited to private nonprofit organizations (including tribal nonprofit) and institutions of higher education (including tribal institutions of higher education).
+Eligible applicants are limited to nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations) and institutions of higher education (including tribal institutions of higher education).
+For-profit organizations must agree to forgo any profit or management fee.
+(See Eligibility, page 4.)

-OJJDP strongly encourages joint submissions from two or more eligible entities; however one eligible entity must be the applicant and serve as the fiscal and administrative lead, with other project partners indicated as subrecipients.
-Furthermore, applicant entities must provide information on how they will implement, coordinate, and track project management duties between project partners.
+OJJDP welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
+The applicant must be the entity with primary responsibility for conducting and leading the project.
+Furthermore, applicant entities must provide information on how they will implement, coordinate, and track management duties between project partners.